 Dr. Leslie has published articles, interviews, and columns in PieceWork magazine and edited the English translation of French sewing book, Everything for Baby.
 She has been invited to give many presentations on both historical and contemporary fashion, business, needle arts, and cultural traditions to various interest groups.
 Dr. Leslie was a guest on three segments of Shay Pendray’s Needle Arts Studio, produced by Detroit Public Television and Broadcast nationwide.
 For five years, she co-taught a Fiber Arts Seminar in Embroidery and Needlepoint sponsored by The National NeedleArts Association, a large industry trade group.

-Courses which Dr. Leslie has taught include Fashion Fundamentals, History of Costume, Historic Textiles, Product Development, Italian Fashion & Culture, European Study Tour, Fashion Marketing, Fashion Styling, Professional Seminar, Fashion Merchandising Seminar (capstone), and Fashion: A Unifying Lens (graduate capstone).
-She currently serves as Graduate Coordinator and has supervised a number of masters theses as well as been actively involved in several MFA committees in both Fiber Arts and Jewelry/Metals.
+Courses which Dr. Leslie has taught include Fashion Fundamentals, History of Costume, Historic Textiles, Product Development, Italian Fashion & Culture, European Study Tour, Fashion Marketing, Fashion Styling, Professional Seminar, Fashion Merchandising Seminar (capstone), and Fashion: A Unifying Lens (graduate).
+She currently serves as Graduate Coordinator and has supervised a number of masters theses as well as been actively involved in several MFA committees in Fiber Arts, Jewelry/Metals, and Art History.

 Dr. Leslie’s long-term line of inquiry includes a biography of the pioneer sewing educator, businesswoman, and fashion expert, Mary Brooks Picken (1889-1981).
 This and complementary research explores the impact of practice and education in fashion, sewing, and needlearts, both past and present.
 She is interested in directing graduate study in the education and creation of costume and textiles, needlework and hand traditions, and their associated businesses.